Azure/ResourceModules/README.md

 > NOTE: A few modules have been retired without being moved to AVM as is.
 In most of these cases, capabilities originally provided by these modules have been implemented differently in AVM - e.g., as part of all AVM modules.

-In the upcoming period, **the AVM team will work on integrating CARML's inner-sourcing solution (CI environment) into AVM**.
-Until this is completed, the CARML CI environment will be maintained.
+In the upcoming period, **the AVM team will work on ensuring full compatibility of CARML's inner-sourcing solution (CI environment) with AVM**.

 # ![AzureIcon] Common Azure Resource Modules Library